We Could Use More Memorial Day(s)

 Given that historical context, I think it is supremely unwise to flatten our nation’s myriad wars and countless fallen warriors into just two days of semi-silent observance (with breaks in the silence, of course, for bargain-hunting).
 We shouldn’t be consolidating our days of remembrance.
 Rather, we should be multiplying them, as our foreign entanglements have multiplied.

 We should have one day for the First World War, and another for the Second World War.
 A day for the Civil War, and a day for the Revolutionary War.
-A day for the conflict in Vietnam, a day for the conflict in Korea, a day (or more) for the recently-ended war(s) in Iraq, and a day for the ongoing war in Afghanistan, our longest to date.
-A day for each of the wars we waged against barbary pirates.
-A day for each of our McKinley-era colonial conquests.
-A day for the Mexican-American War, and one of the Cherokee War, and yes, one for our wildly extralegal Reagan-era adventure in Nicaragua.
+A day for the conflict in Vietnam, a day for the conflict in Korea, a day (or more) for the war(s) in Iraq, and a day for the war in Afghanistan, our longest to date.
+A day for each of the wars we waged against “barbary pirates.”
+A day for each of our McKinley-era colonial fuckeries, and one for our wildly extralegal Reagan-era adventure in Nicaragua.

 And on and on and on, filling up our calendar, demanding that we all learn a thing or two about each past confrontation—some of them as heartbreakingly necessary as others were heartbreakingly unnecessary—and forcing us to acknowledge that no federal holiday, no words, no promises or high-minded nationalist rhetoric, could ever constitute a fitting tribute to those lost.